 - 2 1/2 teaspoons fresh grated nutmeg (plus more for topping)

-- 2 teaspoons cinnamon (plus more for topping)
+- 2 teaspoons ground cinnamon (plus more for topping)

-- 1 cup homemade or good quality eggnog (I prefer Organic Valley or Southern Comfort)
+- 1 cup good quality eggnog (I like Organic Valley or Southern Comfort)

 - 2 tablespoons spiced rum

 - 14 ounces granulated sugar